 We are also subject to hermeneutical injustice (Fricker 2007).
 We sometimes simply don’t have the words to explain why our preferences are as they are, which can make it less believable that our strong preferences really are as strong as we say that they are.
 Having only inchoate ways of characterizing one’s experience may stem in part from an unjust flaw in shared hermeneutic resources.
 Neurodivergent people have long been systematically excluded from the institutions that seek to explain and make sense of the phenomena of cognitive diversity, which could very well lead to a failure to develop ways of adequately describing the experience from a first-personal point of view.
 In academic fields such as philosophy and psychiatry that aim to describe cognitive difference, neurodivergent people are disenfranchised from shaping dominant descriptive models in their likenesses since, as Abigail Gosselin puts it, reasoning capacity “is the currency of power, authority, and privilege” such that self-disclosure threatens one’s status (Gosselin 2019).
 When we do have words to explain our neurodiversity-related difficulties with navigating the world, they are often medicalized to the extent that they imply that the most salient, or perhaps easiest, thing to do would be to fix you rather than to fix the world.
-Consider, for example, the fact that the frustrated reactions of autistic children whose complex access needs have not been met tend to be reductively described as “meltdowns,” which makes these reactions seem disproportionate.
-This problem see neurodiversity-related difficulties as personal medical problems dovetails with a form of cultural imperialism of the dominant norms that dictate our common social life, making them seem important rather than arbitrary (Young 2009).
+Consider, for example, the fact that the frustrated reactions of autistic children whose complex access needs have not been met tend to be reductively described as “meltdowns,” which makes these reactions seem disproportionate to the situations that cause them.
+A tendency to see neurodiversity-related difficulties as personal medical problems dovetails with a form of cultural imperialism that helps to create the illusion that many of the dominant norms that dictate our common social life, are important rather than arbitrary (Young 2009).

-Even if we were to have perfect epistemic access to the relative strength of people’s preferences, this approach would lead to some unintuitive results.
+Yet even if we were to have perfect epistemic access to the relative strength of people’s preferences, the bullet-biting approach would lead to some unintuitive results.
 There are some people who, regarding likes and dislikes, traits, and ideals, just have extremely strong preferences that have nothing to do with what we tend to think of as neurodiversity-related access needs.
 The aforementioned view predicts that we ought to let such strong desires win out over neurodiversity-related preferences that are strong but not as strong as these non-neurodiversity-related preferences.
 While it may be easy enough to bite the bullet on this matter regarding a single choice-point or incident, it may be more difficult to do so once we think about the cumulative effects.
 To illustrate, imagine a person with neurodivergent traits who, when attempting to advocate for their access, always encounters a person with such a very strong run-of-the-mill preferences such that this person’s desires always win out over theirs.
 Such people with strong personalities, if positioned in the wrong place at the wrong time, could make it so that every time a neurodiversity-related concern comes up, it never gets acknowledged.
 The possibility of these sorts of large-scale outcomes seems like a highly unintuitive potential consequence for an ethics of accessibility.